ajgae/emotd-awesome/README.md

             -- the following line is there in the default rc.lua layout = wibox.layout.fixed.horizontal,
-            -- add your emotd widget right here to have it appear at the -- right of the left-aligned section of your status bar widget_emotd(), -- that's all you need for a default emotd configuration -- ...
+            -- add your emotd widget right here to have it appear at the -- left of the right-aligned section of your status bar widget_emotd(), -- that's all you need for a default emotd configuration -- ...
   ```